sahuidhsu/GPT-KUnit-coder/README_WORKERS.md

 bash commands(E.g. ```commandA && commandB 2> error.txt```) that might not work on Windows.
 If you would like to use it on Windows, feel free to modify those ```os.system()``` lines.
 >
-> Up to now(14/02/2024) ***Workers AI*** is in a beta version, it might be unstable and not work properly.
+> Up to now(09/03/2024) ***Workers AI*** is in a beta version, it might be unstable and not work properly.
 >
 > You will need to have a Cloudflare account and have access to the API.
+The Workers AI API is free to use during the beta
+> period, but it would be a paid service from 01/04/2024.

 ## How to use
 ### Requirements